All Episodes

 And since the matter requires it, I do not want to leave out a reminder to princes who have newly taken a state through internal support within it.

-Meaning, I don't want to leave out you people that just won an election that they consider well what cause moved those who supported them to support them.
+That they consider well what cause moved those who supported them to support them.

 Very, very important.

-If it is not natural affection, if they supported him for reasons other than they genuinely like him, it's only because those supporters were not content with the state of affairs beforehand, he will be able to keep them his friends with trouble and great difficulty, because it is impossible for the prince to make them happy.
+If it is not natural affection, if they supported him for reasons other than they genuinely like him, if it's only because those supporters were not content with the state of affairs beforehand, he will be able to keep them his friends with trouble and great difficulty because it is impossible for the prince to make them happy.

-And while reviewing well the cause of this, with examples drawn from ancient and modern things, he will see that it is much easier to gain as friends to himself men who were happy with the state beforehand, and therefore were his enemies, than those who, because they were not content with the state, were his friends.
+And while reviewing well the cause of this with examples drawn from ancient and modern things, he will see that it is much easier to gain as friends to himself men who were happy with the state beforehand and therefore were his enemies than those who, because they were not content with the state, were his friends.

-They gave him support in seizing the state.
+They gave him support in seizing the state, but their motivations must always be ascertained.

 Why did they support?